 Bear in mind when parking your car for disabled signage, fire hydrants, bus stop areas, parking limits for specific hours of the day, and parking spaces that need permits.
 Only note to take care of all the signals.
 Even if you're going to have to circle the block a few times, it certainly beats being charged or having your vehicle towed.

 Eligibility to Drive

-You are required to present a valid national driving license to drive a car in Madagascar.
-Yet you will get an International Driving Permit.
+You are required to present a valid national driver's license to drive a car in Madagascar.
+Yet you will still need to get an International Driving Permit.
 So, if you already don't have an IDP, it's the best time to apply for it beforehand.
 An international driving license in Madagascar is a precious document that must be given to foreign nationals.
-It takes about two hours to get an IDP from the International Driver's Association.
+You can instantly get an IDP from the International Drivers Association.

 When applying for an IDP, you don’t have to go to an International Driver’s Permit Madagascar district to take the International Driver’s Permit Madagascar exam.
 You could just go to the International Driver’s Permit Madagascar website or private organizations like IDA.

 Know that before driving, you must comply with the International Driver’s License Madagascar requirements and International Driver’s License Madagascar number when applying for an International Driver's License online.
 Other important rules you need to remember are the following:

 - Never pass a stopped bus with a stop sign on your left.
 That means the kids are going down the driveway.

 - When you hear a siren approaching behind you, pull your side if you can, stand, and wait before a patrol officer or a fire engine passes past.

 - Stop at the stop sign and watch at other cars and pedestrians before you continue.

 Get an International Driver's Permit for